nredick/GeoNet/README.md

 # Coming Soon!

-Geospatial U-Net
-User-friendly tool for processing geospatial data with U-Net
+An interactive, no-code tool for processing geospatial data with U-Net

 # Installation